codingMustache/codingMustache/README.md

 ## Daily Trivia

-On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
+What amount of bits commonly equals one byte?
- 1. Dollar Sign
+ 1. 1
- 2. Percent Sign
+ 2. 2
- 3. Asterisk
+ 3. 64
- 4. Exclamation Mark
+ 4. 8

 <details>
   <summary>Answer</summary>
-  Exclamation Mark
+  8
 </details>